December 8 2022 | 14 Min Read

 The answer you get is going to depend on who you ask.

-• Ask a 3PL that specializes in implementing third-party TMS packages and they’ll instantly inform you that technology is the key.
+• Ask a 3PL that specializes in implementing third-party TMS packages only and they’ll instantly inform you that technology is the key.
 They’ll tell you only an advanced AI-augmented software package can get you out of your jam.

 • Talk to a big consulting house, and they’ll nod sagely.
 They’ll say something about synergistics.
 Then after delivering a stunningly formatted slide deck, they’ll present you with a list of policy and guideline changes that’ll deliver the consistent processes you need to put your problem to rest.